-The Earth's moon is the largest in relation to the planet of any object in the Solar System except Pluto/ Charon: the Moon is I/4 the radius of the Earth, and I/80 the mass.
+The Earth's moon is the largest in relation to the planet of any object in the Solar System except Pluto/Charon: the Moon is 1/4 the radius of the Earth, and 1/80 the mass.

-Image of the Earth and Moon taken by the Galileo spacecraft on its way to Jupiter.
+Image of the Earth and Moon taken by the Deep Space Climate Observatory (DSCOVR) satellite.